armada-ths/old.armada.nu/content/armada-competition.md

 ## Raffle

 After the fair is over all tickets from all the different activities are calculated and combined with the information given by Graduateland.
 The raffle is done digitally with the Mersenne Twister Pseudorandom number generator.
-Code can be found [here](#).
+Pseudocode can be found [here](/assets/competition/Pseudocode_Armada_Competition.pdf).
 A participant can only win one time.
 After a participant has won, their tickets are removed from the raffle meaning they can’t win again.
 The prizes are raffled out starting from the highest monetary values going down to the lowest monetary values as determined by THS Armada.
 The first winner gets the first prize, the second winner gets the second prize and so on until no more prizes remain.

 ## Announcement

-Winners will be drawn live on Armada’s facebook the 5th of December.
+Winners will be drawn live on Armada’s facebook in the middle of December (date to be announced).
 All winners will be contacted by email and have 7 days to claim their prize per Armada’s instructions if nothing else is decided.
 If a winner fails to respond within 7 days Armada has the right to draw another winner.
 How to prizes are given out depends in the prize and will be decided together with the winner over email.

 # Prices